-Located in the Met's south lobby, the Arnold and Marie Schwartz Gallery Met hosts works by some of the contemporary art world's most innovative and provocative figures.
-Created by General Manager Peter Gelb and curated by Dodie Kazanjian, the venue continues and reaffirms the Met's long history of groundbreaking relationships with major visual artists—such as Chagall and Hockney—while fostering new opportunities for collaboration.
-Admission to the Schwartz Gallery Met is free to ticket holders and the general public.
+Located in the Met’s south lobby, the Arnold and Marie Schwartz Gallery Met hosts works by some of the contemporary art world’s most innovative and provocative figures.
+Conceived by General Manager Peter Gelb and Dodie Kazanjian, the founding director and curator, the venue continues and reaffirms the Met’s long history of groundbreaking relationships with major visual artists—such as Chagall and Hockney—while fostering new opportunities for collaboration.
+Admission to the Schwartz Gallery Met is free to ticket holders and to the general public.

 Gallery Met History

 Gallery Met opened in September 2006 with an exhibition of works inspired by the 2006–07 season’s new productions.
 The artists represented included Cecily Brown, John Currin, Barnaby Furnas, Makiko Kudo, Richard Prince, David Salle, Sophie von Hellerman, and others.
 During the summer and fall of 2007, the space was home to Opera by Design, an exhibition of set models for the new productions of the 2007–08 season, and Stage Fright, a collection of opera-inspired works by Argentinian artist Guillermo Kuitca.